 At Fraemohs Homes we find that customers are looking for small homes and secondary dwellings for a wide variety of purposes.
-Some of the common reasons for wanting to build a granny flat or log cabin are:
+Some of the common reasons for wanting to build a smaller secondary dwelling we’ve encountered include:

 Maybe you like one of our plans, but want it done a little bit different.
 Or maybe you want something entirely unique and just for you.
 From over 50 years building homes, there’s hardly a scenario we haven’t dealt with.
 Our in-house architects and detailers work closely with our custom design customers to create small homes which look and feel great.
 And because our architects understand the cost inputs of our homes, you can be assured you’re not going to experience the all too common budget blowouts from dealing with independent architects.
 A staggering 80% of architectural designs never get built, because the architect has produced designs which are unaffordable to build.

 A floor area of just under 65m2 complies with the district plan requirements of many local Councils for minor dwellings or family flats, including those in the greater Christchurch area.
 As requirements vary around New Zealand, your local Council will be able to advise you of the specific requirements that apply in your area, or we are happy to assist you with this research, and help you develop a floor plan to suit.